Greg Davies on Who Do You Think You Are?: Everything you need to know

-Despite this, Greg’s “embarrassed” about how little he knows about his late father’s Welsh roots, something he now wants to correct.
+Despite this, Greg’s “embarrassed” about how little he knows about his late father’s Welsh ancestry, something he now wants to correct.
 There’s also the small matter of his dad’s hints about a “Davies secret”.

 At his mother’s house in Shropshire, Greg sees a copy of the birth certificate for his grandmother, Edith.
 No father is listed.
-Greg realises that his great grandmother, Elizabeth Thomas, had two children before she was married, “pretty scandalous” for the day.
+Greg realises that his great grandmother, Elizabeth Thomas, had two illegitimate children before she was married, “pretty scandalous” for the day.
 But who was the father?

 William was raised by his maternal grandparents rather than his parents, but why?
 In Tremadog, William’s birthplace, Greg learns that William’s mother died shortly after her son was born.
 His farmer father, Evan Owen, left William with his in-laws.